What causes acne? Let us find out.

-- Cosmetic products Cosmetic products that have harsh ingredients in them cab cause acne.
+Cosmetic products that have harsh ingredients in them can cause acne.
 If you can’t avoid wearing make- up, avoid cosmetics or skin products that block the pores or don’t wear make-up too often.
 Remember to remove make-up before sleeping in.

 Cystic Acne Symptoms

 It is important to understand the symptoms and causes of cystic acne.
 The surface of the skin is the best way to distinguish cystic acne from other types of acne.
 The very give-away of cystic acne is having pus- filled zit.
 These pustules are often painful, inflamed and sometimes feel hard to the touch.
 Sometimes a lump can also be felt underneath the skin, or worse, cystic acne can also be experienced with blackheads or whiteheads surrounding the affected area.

 It is important to seek immediate treatment for this kind of acne, because this condition can severely damage your skin.
 The scarring brought about by cystic acne can be long lasting or even permanent.
 Scars like deep pits or holes on the epidermis can affect one’s confidence or self esteem.
 It is important that the lesions should not be pricked, and squeezed, or else the likelihood of scarring may increase.